Joe-K-Sewell/rsvp/Design/ProtocolSpec.md

 where `major` and `minor` correspond to the major and minor version number of the protocol version the command expects.

 Version information is OPTIONAL for sentinels specified in commands, but if it is specified, the server is REQUIRED to validate that it supports that version.

 For instance, the following are all valid sentinels for a server supporting both `1.0` and `1.1`:

 `RSVP`
 `RSVP/1.0`
 `RSVP/1.1`

 If the version given is not supported by the server, the server MUST reply `505 RSVP Version Not Supported` and MUST NOT carry out the command.

+For more information, see the [Version Selection process](#processes-version-selection).

 ### Path